-There are lots of publications with lists of plants which are attractive to bees.
-What caught my eye was a scientific survey (details in footnote,) by some clever scientists at the University of Sussex, which tried to established exactly which plants were best for bees and pollinators.
-It appears that some plants are up to 100 times more attractive and the authors concluded that by referring to this list gardeners can make a great difference to the local ecology by planting those plants scientifically proven to be the best.
+There are lots of publications containing lists of plants which are attractive to bees.
+What caught my eye was a scientific survey (details in footnote) by some clever scientists at the University of Sussex, who tried to established exactly which plants are best for bees and pollinators.
+Some plants are up to 100 times more attractive and the authors concluded that by referring to this list gardeners can make a great difference to the local ecology by planting those plants scientifically proven to be the best.
 The Survey acknowledged that there are many lists in existence guiding gardeners but that they are not "well grounded based on empirical data".
 The results help gardeners to select bee and insect friendly plants.
 The scientists based their research on popular garden plants, especially Lavender and so are available to all.
 The survey is very helpful, although restricted to 32 popular garden plants, which is its limitation, and just walking around gardens tells us there are many more bee friendly plants.

 If you want to find out more about bees, there is a beautiful video about solitary bees.
 It is a fantastic video on the Moray Beekeeping site which has a vast amount of bee information.
 The video is about 10mins long, full of interesting bees facts and image of bees; it is beautifully made and makes for fascinating viewing.

 Below are links to some bee friendly plants on the web site with advice on how and where to grow them.
 The list below reflects many of the plants in the survey; they are proven to attract bees.